aosolis/hands-on-labs/ReadyWinter19/HOL3011-first-teams-app/Lab.md

 In Teams, go to any chat or channel conversation.
 Click on the “…” below the compose box to open the Contoso Talent app – you should now see your new command.
 Type in any string to initiate the search with your new code changes.
 ![A screenshot of the running app imn Microsoft Teams](Images/s9_2.png)

-# PART 4: Actionable messages and task modules
+# PART 4: Create a new job posting
-In this part we'll add the ability to create new job postings using the bot.
+In this part, we'll add a way to create new job postings using the bot, using an [adaptive card](https://adaptivecards.io) to collect user input.

 ### Step 11: Handle the "new" command
 Messages sent to the bot are handled by the `MessageReceivedAsync` method in `RootDialog.cs`.
 To keep the example relatively simple, the method simply looks for keywords in the text and acts accordingly.
 A more sophisticated app might use [LUIS](https://luis.ai) to detect intents and entities.